Concrete Finisher

 Key Differences Between Cement and Concrete Render

 Both rendering alternatives are protective measures for walls; however, they differ in their inner structure, character, and surface.
-Let’s look at a clear comparison of cement render vs concrete render in this table.

 Feature